PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 //
-Another paper of mine (co-authored by two undergraduate research assistants in a successful research-mentoring collaboration) on actually translating macros to C code is currently under review at the 41st IEEE/ACM International Conference on Automated Software Engineering.
+Another paper of mine (co-authored by two undergraduate research assistants in a successful research-mentoring collaboration) on actually translating macros to C code has been accepted to the 41st IEEE/ACM International Conference on Automated Software Engineering.
 //
 This work advances the state of translation research by contributing the first set of semantic-aware rules for translating compile-time macros to run-time